Andy Warhol: Assassination attempt and recovery (1968)

+During Warhol's hospitalization, Morrissey assumed primary filmmaking responsibilities and directed his first film, Flesh (1968).
+The Factory became more regulated, and Warhol focused on making it a structured business enterprise.
+He credited Morrissey with transforming the Factory into a "regular office."
 In August 1968, Warhol made an appearance in court after Phillip "Fufu" Van Scoy Smith, an investor in a canceled film adaptation of the Charlotte Brontë novel Jane Eyre, sued him for $80,000.
-A legal battle ensued for 2 years, ending after the backer failed to show up in court.
+A legal battle ensued for two years, ending after the backer failed to show up in court.